logo

 Apps

-Bovine TB plan TBfree New Zealand controls the disease through: The risk-based approach to TB control Additional resources
+Bovine TB plan TBfree New Zealand controls Risk-based approach Additional resources

 The control and eradication of bovine tuberculosis (TB) is a critical risk management initiative.
 It works to ensure TB does not pose a threat to the health of our cattle herds, those working with them or the viability of our dairy and beef export sectors.